 When it comes to workforce data, the real challenge — whether you are modeling a future scenario or getting an accurate snapshot of the current situation — is avoiding analysis paralysis.

 Cutting through the clutter requires HR to have a razor-sharp focus on the relationship between people and business success.
-Before responding to a request for workforce insights, for example, the people analytics team at BBVA Compass (a US banking franchise) seeks to understand the underlying business problem and assess the workforce issues that may be contributing to it.
+Before responding to a request for workforce insights, for example, the people analytics team at BBVA USA (a US banking franchise) seeks to understand the underlying business problem and assess the workforce issues that may be contributing to it.

 When it comes to defining the potential impacts of Brexit, HR teams need to take a similar approach.
 No two businesses are exactly alike, and the key is to understand how future developments may impact your organization in particular.